-- Iran is believed to have the potential to produce some 6.5GW of electricity from wind energy, as well as significant solar power potential. - The country is surrounded by nearby states, such as India and Pakistan, which face a shortage of electricity, providing an opportunity for Iran to increase production for export.
+Iran Power SWOT Strengths Iran has abundant reserves of hydrocarbon wealth, providing the basis for long-term energy self-sufficiency.
+It is estimated to hold the world's second-largest gas reserves and fourth-largest oil reserves.
+It also has some hydroelectric resources, abundant sunlight, and despite international opposition, continues to pursue its nuclear power ambitions.
+Weaknesses The price of natural gas to residential and industrial consumers is state controlled at extremely low prices, encouraging rapid consumption growth and replacement of fuel oil, kerosene and liquefied petroleum gas (LPG) demand.
+The country's status in the international community has constrained its ability to pursue its nuclear ambitions, with suspicions about Tehran's desire to produce nuclear weapons causing Western countries to impose economic sanctions on Iran.
+Opportunities Iran is believed to have the potential to produce some 6.5GW of electricity from wind energy, as well as significant solar power potential.
+The country is surrounded by nearby states, such as India and Pakistan, which face a shortage of electricity, providing an opportunity for Iran to increase production for export.
 Iran currently trades power with Afghanistan, Armenia, Azerbaijan, Iraq, Pakistan, Turkey and Turkmenistan.

-Threats

-• Although the preliminary deal that was agreed between Iran and the international community is a step in the right direction, a more substantive and long-term deal has yet to be reached and the deadline for ongoing international talks to reach agreement is approaching.
+Iran Power SWOT - Continued Threats Although the preliminary deal that was agreed between Iran and the international community is a step in the right direction, a more substantive and long-term deal has yet to be reached and the deadline for ongoing international talks to reach agreement is approaching.
+With government finances in a perilous state, cutbacks to social spending have already been implemented, and there is a risk of political unrest emerging in the near term.
+In such an eventuality, it will be tempting for the government to focus on short term efforts to boost its popularity (such as abandoning plans to reduce subsidies) over long-term projects to invest in the country's infrastructure.